urish/firebase-server/CONTRIBUTING.md

 You can also just call `mocha -w` from the command line, if you installed mocha globally (`npm install --global mocha`).

-## Using ES6 Language Features

-The test suite uses `babel` to provide ES6 language features *for the tests only*.

-*In the tests*:
-  Feel free to use any language feature supported by default in the latest *stable* version of Node (4.1.2 at time of writing).
-ES6 features that are not yet adopted into the Node *stable* branch should *not* be used (i.e. no features that require the `--es_staging` flag).

-*In production code*:
-  You must stick to ES5 language features supported by Node 0.10.

 ## Contributing/Submitting changes

 - If you are changing the API or adding features, it is **highly** recommended that